thypirate/sweet-webdev-resources/README.md

 Rachet allows you to build mobile apps with simple HTML‚ CSS‚ and JS components
 + [ConciseCSS](http://concisecss.com/)

-ConciseCss is a Css Framework that provides a solid foundation to stylize your website.
+ConciseCSS is a CSS Framework that provides a solid foundation to stylize your website.
 It offers an alternative to frameworks like Bootstrap and Foundation, with the difference that Concise only includes the minimum styles required
 + [PageKit](https://pagekit.com/)

 Pagekit is a modern and lightweight open source CMS